hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 The tool lists every missing object with its type and which SSLO object references it.
 Create the missing objects and retry.
 For portable dependencies (datagroups, URL categories, monitors), the tool offers auto-creation if the snapshot has stored configs.

-### GUI shows "not initialized" after replay

-Use menu option 3 (Redeploy) against the topology.
-This pushes a MODIFY through the gc processor and clears the warning.
-Alternatively, click the re-trigger icon in the SSLO GUI.

-### Stuck blocks from a previous failed deployment

-The tool detects and cleans these automatically during redeploy (menu option 3).
-Blocks in BINDING, UNBINDING, or ERROR state that match the topology name are cleaned up before the fresh deployment.
-During replay, objects that already exist on the target are skipped rather than cleaned.
-If you need to clear stuck blocks manually: PATCH the block to ERROR state, wait 2 seconds, DELETE it.

 ### Policy swap blocked on missing service

 The policy references a service chain that references a service not present on the target.
 Services are not auto-created during policy swap because they require network infrastructure (VLANs, self IPs, pool members) that the tool cannot verify.
 Deploy the service first through a full replay or the SSLO GUI, then retry the policy swap.

-### Snapshot from a different TMOS or SSLO version

-The tool warns but does not block.
-SSLO inputProperties are generally stable across minor versions.
-Major version jumps (e.g., SSLO 9.x to 12.x) may have incompatible property changes.
-Test in a lab first.